-SBA and Treasury have issued additional guidance that, due to increased demand in Paycheck Protection Program loans, only 25% of the loan put towards debt obligations (mortgage, rent, utilities) will be forgiven.
+SBA and the U.S. Department of the Treasury (Treasury) have issued additional guidance that, due to increased demand in Paycheck Protection Program loans, only 25% of the loan put towards debt obligations (mortgage, rent, utilities) will be forgiven.
 This means 75% of the loan must be used towards payroll costs.